Murshidmuhammedp/real-time-candlestick-chart/README.md

 It listens for new candlestick entries and broadcasts updates via Socket.io.

-Data is stored in MongoDB.
+Data is stored in MongoDB, using Mongoose for schema management.

 Frontend Architecture: